The Cheapest Cities in New Zealand for the Cost of Life

 With cheap rent, entertainment and food, Rotorua easily tops this list.
 Roto-Vegas, as it is known by locals, provides endless opportunities for adrenaline junkies and nature-lovers alike without the price tags of the big cities.
-There arealso heaps of job opportunities in the greater Rotorua area making it the top choice for a lengthier stop for savvy backpackers.
+There are also heaps of job opportunities in the greater Rotorua area making it the top choice for a lengthier stop for savvy backpackers.
+Does this make Rotorua the best place to live in New Zealand?
+Keep on reading about more cities to decide for yourself.

 New Zealand’s high-end wine country is surprisingly cheap to live in.
 All cost of life indicators are pointing down, making Napier/Hastings a serious contender for a cheap lifestyle.
 Hawke’s Bay is already a backpacker magnet around the end of summer where picking jobs are plentiful.
-The cheap cost of life is just a bonus.
+The cheap cost of life is just a bonus as Napier and Hastings offer life under the average cost of living in New Zealand.

 Located only a short drive north of Auckland, Whangarei is the perfect spot to settle in for any backpacker with a car.
 It is the gateway to the stunning Bay of Islands and offers the proximity to New Zealand’s biggest city without the cost of its expensive lifestyle (see Auckland at the bottom of this article).
 Although the amount of rooms to rent is pretty low, the prices of the ones available are low.
 Food and produce are on the cheap as well thanks to the regular surplus from the greater Auckland discounters.